Mosiddiq1/Walmart-sales-project/README.md

 Open the file called WAlmart Data set new.ipynb to see jupyternote book.
 To access the csv version select CLEANED_DATASET_PYTHON.CSV

+CLEANDATASET_GRAPHS, is showing casing my ability to create graphs using Python and then analysing what has been found, and gave responses n how to possibly increase in sales as a response when viewing the graphs, I have also spoke briefly about a challenge which I have faced.

 Have completed this Project.